Pierce The Veil Release New Single, 'Pass The Nirvana'

-Pierce The Veil are back with their first new music since 2016 in single, ‘Pass The Nirvana’.
+Pierce The Veil are back with their first new music since 2016.
+The San Diego group have shared ‘Pass The Nirvana’, their first single since 2016’s Misadventures LP.

-The San Diego group coincides with their return to touring in North America and as they’ve indicated on social media, the release of ‘Pass The Nirvana’ is “just the beginning, we can’t wait for you to hear what we’ve been working on”.
+The release coincides with Pierce the Veil’s return to touring in North America.
+As they’ve indicated on social media, ‘Pass The Nirvana’ is “just the beginning, we can’t wait for you to hear what we’ve been working on.”

 Pierce The Veil – ‘Pass The Nirvana’

-“‘Pass the Nirvana’ is about the many horrible traumas that the youth of America have endured over the past few years,” says frontman Vic Fuentes.
+The band’s front person Vic Fuentes descried ‘Pass the Nirvana’ as a song “about the many horrible traumas that the youth of America have endured over the past few years.”

-It’s been a busy time for Pierce The Veil, who have most recently been enjoying a pop culture resurgence – largely thanks to TikTok.
-The social media platform has thrown their Platinum-selling track ‘King For A Day’ back to the top of the Billboard Hard Rock streaming chart, a decade after the release.
+Pierce The Veil have recently been enjoying a pop culture resurgence, largely thanks to TikTok.
+The social media platform has helped send their Platinum-selling track ‘King For A Day’ (from 2012’s Collide With the Sky) back to the top of the Billboard Hard Rock streaming chart, a decade after its release.

 Further Reading